 Bone marrow aspiration

-Total gastric secretions are reduced to approximately 10% of the reference range; most patients have achlorhydria and absent intrinsic factor.
+Total gastric secretions are reduced to approximately 10% of the reference range; most patients have achlorhydria and absent IF.

-People with pernicious anaemia are at increased risk of developing gastric cancer, and there is an association with other autoimmune diseases (including primary myxoedema, thyrotoxicosis, Hashimoto's disease, Addison's disease, and vitiligo).
+People with pernicious anaemia are at increased risk of developing gastric cancer and there is an association with other autoimmune diseases, including primary hypothyroidism, thyrotoxicosis, Hashimoto's thyroiditis, Addison's disease, type 1 diabetes, hypoparathyroidism and vitiligo.

 When to refer